Boarding with Old Maple Farm

 • Plenty of Forage

-In 2021, Old Maple Farm received grant funding from the State of Vermont to implement an intensive rotational grazing prgram.
-This is good for the horses, good for the soil and good for the grass.
-We are on track to make fencing improvements to ensure sustainable grazing.
+In 2021, Old Maple Farm received grant funding from the State of Vermont to implement an intensive rotational grazing program.
+This program is good for the soil and good for the grass.
+We are on track to ensure sustainable grazing and our pastures have shown significant improvement in the years since we initiated the rotational system.

 • Life with Friends